dinther/SimCom/SimComMon/readme.md

 # SimComMon
 SimComMon is a command line demo app to showcase the SimCom library.
-Many types of variables can be monitored. such as A: variables, K: variables, L: variables, etc.
+Undfer the hood SimCom uses both SimConnect for the events and WASimCommander for the rest.
+Thanks to WASimCommander many types of variables can be monitored. such as A: variables, K: variables, L: variables, etc.

 The program can set and/or monitor multiple parameters in microsoft flight simulator 2020 and reports to STD OUT.